We live in a day and age when things that once wouldn’t have hit the headlines now do - and at a faster rate than ever before.

 It’s always heartening when clients schedule their annual crisis simulation with us.
 We plan out a series of events and put the plan to the test.
 Many organisations invest significantly in their brands and reputations so it’s common sense to plan and practice for threats.
 This will help to ensure that even the trickiest issue can be turned into an opportunity.

-Be honest when assessing how well your company would fare in a crisis situation and if necessary call in crisis communication experts to help with the plan.
+Be honest when assessing how well your company would fare in a crisis situation and if necessary call in crisis communication plan experts to help.